 either a table with predefined number of cells (10 by 8 cells maximum)

 If you want to quickly add a table, just select the number of rows (8 maximum) and columns (10 maximum).

 In case you need more than 10 by 8 cell table, select the Insert Custom Table option that will open the window where you can enter the necessary number of rows and columns respectively, then click the OK button.

-- once the table is added you can change its properties and position.
+- once the table is added you can change its properties, size and position.

 Adjust table settings